The following elective subjects are available in the Performing Arts stream:

 Students will examine a range of stimulus materials and use ideas drawn from personal knowledge, research and observation to improvise and develop their own drama work.
 They will learn about formal dramatic structures and research historical styles, forms and conventions.
 Students will rehearse and refine their work for particular audiences.
 They will attend a performance to inspire and extend their ideas about theatre making and reflect on the qualities of drama produced by themselves and others.
 Students will be required to complete research and analytical exercises as well as scriptwriting and theatre design tasks.

 Students will be assessed on a range of theoretical and practical work.

-This Music elective is suitable for students who like music performance with strong links to the VCE music study designs.
+This music elective is suitable for students who like music performance with strong links to the VCE music study designs.
 Students will focus on their skills in performance and present a group performance for their main assessment, as well as at least one solo performance as a hurdle requirement.
 This will include a focus on how to effectively approach practise, improve technique, and develop students own individual approach to their practise.
 This elective will also have a strong emphasis on music analysis and musicianship.
 Students will learn associated music theory and analysis skills, including understanding harmony, melody, and rhythm, as well as approaches to transcribing.

 There will be multiple performance opportunities at school, with the semester culminating with a gig at a real venue!
 In 2022 this was at Transit Lounge at Transport Hotel, Fed Square.